wuzhigang05/adaptor_trimmer/README.md

 **Guess_fastq_format**

-  Guess_fastq_format as its indicates is able to tell the format of fastq in terms of fastq-sanger, fastq-solex, fastq-illumina.
-It your sequence is from Roche 454 then its highly possible that your sequence format is in fastq-sanger format.
+  Guess_fastq_format as its indicates is able to tell the format of FASTQ in terms of fastq-sanger, fastq-solex, fastq-illumina.
+If your sequence is generated from Roche 454 then its highly possible that your sequence is in fastq-sanger format.
 You can refer to Nucleic Acids Res.
-2010 April; 38(6): 1767–1771. for more information about fastq format.
+2010 April; 38(6): 1767–1771. for more information about FASTQ format.
 Below is a typical usage of Guess_fastq_format:

-    Guess_fastq_format data/FS2.fastq
+    ./Guess_fastq_format data/FS2.fastq

 **Quality_trimmer**

-  Quality_trimmer is able to extract the sub-maximum array of sequence positions in terms of sequence quality cutoff, which you have to specify in order to run the program.
+  Given a sequence quality cutoff Quality_trimmer is able to extract the sub-maximum array of sequence positions out.
   In addition to that, one also need to specify the format of the fastq being examined.
 As mentioned above, you can get this information by running Guess_fastq_format program.
-Below is a typical usage of
-  Quality_trimmer.
-I instructed the program to extract the maximum contiguous region with quality score >= 20 from data/AS10.fastq file which is in fastq-sanger format (-f) and write the extracted result which meet the length requirement of
-  100 (-l) to seqs_nolessthan20.fastq and the sequences failed length filtering to seqs_lessthan20.fastq (-s).
+Below is a typical usage of Quality_trimmer.
+I instructed the program to extract the maximum contiguous region with quality score >= 20 from data/AS10.fastq file which is in fastq-sanger format (-f) and write the extracted result which meet the length requirement of 100 (-l) to seqs_nolessthan20.fastq and the sequences failed length filtering to seqs_lessthan20.fastq (-s).

     ./Quality_trimmer -f "fastq-sanger" data/AS10.fastq -c 20 -l 100  -s seqs_lessthan20.fastq >seqs_nolessthan20.fastq